Tuesday, November 15, 2011

 Alexander O'Neal - Alexander O'Neal

 In 1984, he was signed to Tabu records.
-In 1985, he put out his self-titled debut album Alexander O'Neal which reached number 92 on the US Billboard 200, number 21 on the US R&B chart and number 19 in the UK.
+In April of 1985, he put out his self-titled debut album Alexander O'Neal which reached number 92 on the US Billboard 200, number 72 in the Netherlands, number 21 on the US R&B chart and number 19 in the UK.
 The record produced four singles which did well on the R&B charts.

 Side one opens with the third single; "A Broken Heart Can Mend" only reached number 62 on the R&B charts and number 96 on the UK charts.
 Starting the record with a slower groove might be considered risky but O’Neal easily pulls it off.
 His vocals are smooth and reassuring; the orchestration is rich and strong.